Tepko, South Australia

 Tepko is a locality in the Murray Mallee between the Mount Lofty Ranges and the Murray River in South Australia.

-Tepko was a station on the now-closed Sedan railway line.
 Its name is derived from an Aboriginal name for a hill.
 It spans the boundary between the Mid Murray Council and the Rural City of Murray Bridge.

+Tepko was a stop on the Sedan railway line.
+The last grain train went through the town in 2005.